iNexuss5/ShowOffAndroidApp/README.md

    - Select the **ShowOffAndroidApp** project folder
    - Wait for **Gradle** to finish syncing
    - Make sure your **Android SDK** is set to **API Level 34** (Android 15.0 or higher)
+   - Connect your Android device via USB and Run